mihika-3159/Aegis/README.md

 ---

-*Built with ❤️ for WeatherWise Hack 2026 by the Aegis Resilience Team.*
+*Built with ❤️ for WeatherWise Hack 2026 by Mihika Singh.*